yeshua453/website/docs/controls/row.md

 ## Expanding children

-When a Control is placed into a Row you can "expand" it to fill the available space.
-Every Control has `expand` property that can have either boolean value (`True` - expand control to fill all available space) or an integer - an "expand factor" specifying how to divide a free space with other expanded child controls.
+When a child Control is placed into a Row you can "expand" it to fill the available space.
+Every Control has `expand` property that can have either a boolean value (`True` - expand control to fill all available space) or an integer - an "expand factor" specifying how to divide a free space with other expanded child controls.
 For example, this code creates a row with a TextField taking all available space and an ElevatedButton next to it:

 ```python
 r = Row([